typst/packages/packages/preview/supercharged-dhbw/1.0.0/README.md

 ## Usage

-You can use this template in the Typst web app by clicking "Start from template" on the dashboard and searching for `dhbw-thesis`.
+You can use this template in the Typst web app by clicking "Start from template" on the dashboard and searching for `supercharged-dhbw`.

 Alternatively, you can use the CLI to kick this project off using the command